Bangladesh court orders arrest of ex-leader Sheikh Hasina – DW – 10/17/2024

 Hasina held the post of prime minister for 15 years.
 Her rule saw widespread human rights abuses, including the extrajudicial killing of thousands of her political opponents.

-Following the huge uprising against her, Hasina, 77, resigned and fled to neighboring India in early August.
+Following the huge uprising against her, Hasina resigned and fled to neighboring India in early August.
 Her last official location was a military airbase near the capital, New Delhi.

 The country's new caretaker government is led by 84-year-old Nobel Laureate Muhammad Yunus, who has been tasked with restoring democratic institutions and paving the way for parliamentary elections.